dockzhong1105/dockzhong1105.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Ming is an incoming Ph.D student at the Chinese University of Hong Kong (CUHK).
-His research interests primarily focus on the intersection of cutting-edge technologies (e.g., quantum computing, large language models) and compilers.
+Ming is a Ph.D student at the Chinese University of Hong Kong (CUHK) advised by professor [Zhiding Liang](https://www.innovationadvancedlab.com/team).
+Ming's research interests primarily focus on **compilers**.
+Previously, he worked on a series of projects on LLMs for traditional compiler construction, and his current main research interest is quantum compilers.

 # 📖 Educations
-- *2025.08 (Expected) -*, **The Chinese University of Hong Kong**, Hong Kong, China.
+- *2025.08 -*, **The Chinese University of Hong Kong**, Hong Kong, China.
   - Ph.D in Computer Science and Engineering.